 The duration of projects will be defined in the project contract.
-The projects can begin from the signing of the project contract.
+The projects can begin from the signing of the project contract or on a later date which will be agreed upon in the contract.

 6. Location of Projects

 - 1. The selected projects will be implemented throughout the Greek territory, at a local, regional or national level. - 2.
 NGOs located in rural or/ and remote areas10 are highly encouraged to apply. - 3.
 NGOs are strongly encouraged to submit proposals regarding projects to be carried out in rural and remote areas.